ehansis/geodemo2021/README.md

 ## Demo content

-The presentation slides are defined in [slides.md](https://github.com/ehansis/geodemo2021/blob/main/slides.md), you can view all the content there.
+The presentation slides are defined in [slides.md](https://github.com/ehansis/geodemo2021/blob/main/slides.md), you can view all the content there, including links to references.
 The pretty, htlm-ified slides are in `slides.html`.
 You'd need to clone the repo (or download that file) to view them.

-The bluepring for the live demo is in `pre_recorded_demo.ipynb`.
+The blueprint for the live demo is in `pre_recorded_demo.ipynb`.
 You can view the notebook without dowloading it in [nbviewer](https://nbviewer.jupyter.org/github/ehansis/geodemo2021/blob/main/pre_recorded_demo.ipynb).